 This concept was built by Clayton Christensen, a worldwide-recognized professor at Harvard Business School and author of the best-seller “The Innovator’s Dilemma“:

 When we buy a product, we essentially “hire” it to help us do a job.
 If it does the job well, the next time we’re confronted with the same job, we tend to hire that product again.
 And if it does a crummy job, we “fire” it and look for an alternative.Clayton M. Christensen, Taddy Hall, Karen Dillon, and David S. Duncan – Harvard Business Review – FROM THE SEPTEMBER 2016 ISSUE

 Based on the jobs your solution is doing for your stakeholders, you will be able to compare it to the alternatives available in the market.

 Through this comparison, you’ll have a clearer notion of how much would your customers be willing to pay to have that job done.

 Of course, there is an important constraint to your pricing definition: people’s ability to pay.

-For instance, your software may be 10 times faster than current alternatives in the market.
+For instance, your app may be 10 times faster than current alternatives in the market.
 But, simply charging 10 times more is a bad answer.